Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 The following illustrates the types of responsibilities that a student is expected to uphold with regard to network use:

 • A student is responsible for the use of their own personal network ID (“user ID”) and password.
-The student may not give anyone else access to the personal user IDs or computer accounts, which includes allowing anyone else access to log in and post, retrieve, download, upload, or copy any content from any Kansas Health Science Center (KHSC-KansasCOM) password-protected domain including, but not limited to, the school’s learning management system.
-A student is prohibited from using a user ID or a KHSC-KansasCOM computer account other than the account assigned.
+The student may not give anyone else access to the personal user IDs or computer accounts, which includes allowing anyone else access to log in and post, retrieve, download, upload, or copy any content from any Kansas Health Science University (KHSU-KansasCOM) password-protected domain including, but not limited to, the school’s learning management system.
+A student is prohibited from using a user ID or a KHSU-KansasCOM computer account other than the account assigned.
 A student may not try to obtain a password for another user’s user ID or computer account in any way.
 The user ID remains the property of the institution.

 • A student may not misrepresent themselves or their data on the network.